Tencent/rapidjson/doc/tutorial.md

 ```

 ### Deep Copy Value
-Although we mentioned that copying values implicitly may have performance problem, sometimes, explicit copying is needed.
-Threr are two APIs for deep copy: constructor with allocator and `CopyFrom()`.
+If we really need to copy a DOM tree, we can use two APIs for deep copy: constructor with allocator, and `CopyFrom()`.

 ```cpp
 Document d;